La Fábrica “El Tunal”

 The cotton cloth factory, La Fábrica de Hilados y Tejidos “El Tunal”, also called “La Providencia”, was situated on the banks of the river Tunal, in El Pueblito, now virtually a suburb of the city of Durango.
 The factory was founded by the German, Hermán Stahlknecht, and the Spaniard, José Fernando Ramírez Alvarez, in 1837.

-José Fernando was born in Hidalgo del Parral, Chihuahua, in 1804, studied at universities in Durango and Zacatecas and graduated as a lawyer in 1832.
-He held public offices in both Chihuahua and Durango, and served as Minister of Foreign Affairs under two presidents before being exiled to Europe in 1854 for supporting the Plan de Ayutla, which sought to remove the dictator Santa Anna and led to the War of Reform.
-He returned to serve as Maximilian’s Minister of Foreign Affairs but in 1866 renounced his office and again left for Europe.
-He never returned to Mexico, dying in Bonn, Germany, in 1871.
+José Fernando was born in Hidalgo del Parral, Chihuahua, on 5 May 1804, studied at universities in Durango and Zacatecas and graduated as a lawyer in 1832.
+He was Deputy for Durango in 1833 and 1842, and from 1841 to 1852 held various public appointments: Secretario de Gobierno, Presidente of the Tribunal Mercantil and of the Junta de Instrucción Pública, Director of the Periódico Oficial, Senator for two sessions and Ministro de Relaciones Interiores y Exteriores.
+Antonio López de Santa Anna appointed him to the Supremo Tribunal de Justicia de la Nación, but he was exiled to Europe in 1854 for supporting the Plan de Ayutla, which sought to remove the dictator Santa Anna and led to the War of Reform.
+He returned in March 1856.
+Under Maximilian he again occupied the Ministerio de Relaciones Exteriores and served as president of the Imperial Council and in 1867 he was a magistrate of the Supremo Tribunal de Justicia del Imperio.
+When the Republic was restored, he returned to Europe and died in Bonn, Germany, on 4 March 1871.
 A scholar and bibliophile, he was instrumental in saving many of the books from the old convent libraries as well as pre-Hispanic texts.

 In 1850, by which time the factory was under the proprietorship of the firm of Stahlknecht and Lehmann, it employed supervisors from New England and several hundred Mexican women.
 The Stahlknecht family, through the company Stahlknecht y Compañía, was also involved in banking.